Tempy

-Tempy is a locality in Victoria, Australia, located approximately 136 km from Mildura, Victoria and south of Ouyen.
+Tempy is a locality in Victoria, Australia, located approximately 136 km from Mildura, Victoria and about 30 km south of Ouyen.

-The area was settled after the arrival of the railway, the Post Office opening on 18 July 1910.
+The area has been inhabited by the Wergaia people for thousands of years.
+Europeans first settled the area after the arrival of the railway in the early years of the 20th century.
+Being in the The Mallee region, the major industry is farming, predominantly sheep and wheat.

-The major industry in this region, The Mallee is farming, predominantly sheep and wheat.
+The name of the settlement dates from the construction of the railway line.
+A camp for the fettlers became a temporary location for the delivery of supplies and was designed "Temp’y Stopping Station", which was shortened to Tempy.
+Tempy railway station was opened in 1908 and was closed in 1982.
+A post office was opened on 18 July 1910.

-Tempy Primary School opened in June 1910 on a site a mile south of the town.
-The building was moved to the town itself in 1914, and replaced by a new building in 1919 where the Roman Catholic Church later stood.
+Tempy Primary School was opened in June 1910 on a site about 1 mi south of the town.
+The building was moved to the town itself in 1914, and replaced by a new building in 1919, where the Roman Catholic Church later stood.
 It was replaced in 1925 by a new school on the present site.

-Tempy West State School (No. 3978) opened five miles west of the town in late 1918 and closed in 1936.
+Tempy West State School (No. 3978) was opened 5 mi west of the town in late 1918 but was closed in 1936.